cartmander/server-monitoring-automation-v2/README.md

 ## How to Verify:

-You can verify if the servers youre onboarded properly by doing the following options:
+You can verify if the servers were onboarded properly by doing the following options:
 - If the Log Analytics Workspace is connected to an Automation Account, go to the Automation Account and you should see the servers under Update management.
 - You can query the servers in the Logs of Log Analytics Workspace.